gaubrey1/celo-ico/README.md

 ```
 > You'll have to run the `deployNft.js` file before the `deployToken.js` file as the former makes use of the later's contract address.

-This will create two new folders `mintifyNft` and `mintifyToken` with each folder containing the corresponding contract's address and abi.
-This will be needed to interact with each smart contract on the frontend.
+This will create two new folders `mintifyNft` and `mintifyToken` with each folder containing the corresponding contract's address and ABI.
+This will be needed to interact with each smart contract on the front end.

 ## Building the Frontend
-To develop the frontend of our website we would be using [React](https://reactjs.org/).
-React is a declarative, component-based javascript framework which is used for building user interfaces.
-First, You would need to create a new react app.
+To develop the front end of our website we would be using [React](https://reactjs.org/).
+React is a declarative, component-based Javascript framework that is used for building user interfaces.
+First, You would need to create a new React app.
 Your folder structure should look something like

 ```
 - Celo-ICO